rowcased/rowcased.github.io/codewars.md

 #### The Site

 <!-- <a href="https://codewars.com">Codewars</a> -->
 Codewars is a user-driven site with a very active community, offering thousands of diverse coding challenges in 48 languages.
-The site borrows ‘kyu’ ranking from _Kendo_; challenges are refered to as ‘kata’ and points as _honor_.
+The site borrows the ‘kyu’ ranking from _Kendo_.
+Challenges are refered to as ‘kata’ and points as _honor_.
 Additional site privileges are granted at higher honor levels.

 #### My involvement